2018 Volkswagen Atlas

 Plus, VW has solved the problem of getting adult bodies into the back row with the brilliant design of the Atlas’s easy to move 2nd-row seats.

 Even better, that second row of seats is designed to move just as easily with, not only a child safety seat attached, but without adjusting the child safety seat at all!

 One more aspect of the Atlas’s second row of seats.
 It fits not just one or two – but three child safety seats!
 And you don’t have to use seatbelts to secure any of them.
 There’s three different pairs of child safety seat anchors which I absolutely love!

 If you’ve ever had to secure a child safety seat with a seatbelt instead of the anchors you know what I mean.

 So, let me lay out a scenario.
 I’m driving, my wife is in the passenger seat.
-We have added a couple kids to the one we have already so we have our Atlas’s second row loaded with a total of three kids and they’re all in their safety seats.
+We have added a couple of kids to the one we have already so we have our Atlas’s second-row loaded with a total of three kids and they’re all in their safety seats.

 But that third row is still back there and easy for adults to access.
 What a perfect location to put the in-laws!
 Great design Volkswagen!
 I really love the way you think!

 One more really cool thing about the Volkswagen Atlas is the optional second-row captain’s chairs.
 So if you don’t have a family or the need for the full second row of seats, then the captain’s chairs can add a great and completely different dimension to the vehicle’s use and passenger comfort.

 And all the space the Atlas offers isn’t just for people.
 When you fold down seats you are left with a flat surface and huge 96-point-eight feet of cargo space!